tmchuynh/Quiz-App/README.md

-Here’s a sample `README.md` file for your quiz application:

----

 # Quiz Application

 This is a web-based **Quiz Application** that allows users to register, log in, take quizzes, and view their past quiz scores.
 The application stores user data in `localStorage` and tracks quiz progress in `sessionStorage`.